morrownr/USB-WiFi/README.md

 ```
 >=====>  ALFA AWUS036ACM  <=====<
 ```
-Note: 2021-06-17 - Most sellers of the ALFA AWUS036ACM appear to be having inventory problems.
-This is becoming a very popular adapter with Linux users.
-I chatted with Rokland today.
-Rokland says the adapter will be back in stock next week.
-They are going to email me when the adapter is back in stock and I will update this message.
+Note: 2021-06-30 - Rokland sent an email out today that says the ALFA AWUS036ACM is back in stock.
+There have been inventory problems with several vendors of this adapter lately.
+This is understandable as this adapter is becoming very popular with linux users.

 Rokland - $35 USD - [ALFA AWUS036ACM 802.11ac Dual Band USB WiFi Adapter](https://store.rokland.com/collections/wi-fi-usb-adapters/products/alfa-awus036acm-802-11ac-dual-band-2-4-5-ghz-wifi-usb-adapter) - Info: free shipping and no tax outside of Florida.
 Ships to Canada and US.